 - Testosterone levels and hormonal balance: The precise balance of hormones in a man’s body determines the success of the male reproductive system.
 Male infertility can result if the body doesn’t produce enough testosterone or gonadotropins, which includes follicle-stimulating hormone (FSH) and luteinizing hormone (LH).

 Filling the Nutritional Gap

-When it comes to male fertility, producing healthy sperm in the right amounts requires that the body have all the “raw materials” it needs.
+When it comes to male fertility health, producing healthy sperm in the right amounts requires that the body have all the “raw materials” it needs.
 Bottom line – research has found that micronutrient intake affects male reproductive health, and specific nutrients, including vitamins D, C, E, and CoQ10, are important for sperm health.
 That’s why you’ll find them, along with other science-backed ingredients, in Beli Vitality for Men.
-Our formula optimizes the nutrients that have been clinically proven to help sperm in each stage of growth.
-And better sperm means a greater likelihood of conception, a healthy pregnancy, and a healthy baby.
+Our formula optimizes the nutrients that have been clinically proven to support sperm in each stage of growth.